cvillere/Prosper_Loan_Viz/Project_Files/README.md

-Feedback (Two PNG files show feedback from two people, and I received feedback from a couple relatives as well.) -
+Feedback (Two PNG files show feedback from two people, and I received feedback from a couple relatives as well.
+I did receive feedback from atleast 3 people.) -
 1) Labeling the x and y axes more clearly.
 I could tell their were categories, but what we were looking at wasn't clear.

 2) The large number of debt consolidation loans is interesting, in addition to all the different categories of loans people take out.

-3) The design looked good, but I labeling could be better.
+3) The design looked good, but axis labeling could be better.
 Be sure to use better labeling to make the chart more clear.

 4) When the animation gets to 2014, it skips back down to 2012 and then down